realmagicgreen/magicgreen-jekyll/_posts/2018-05-13-sustainable-wood.md

 Being FSC certified means that your forest, or supply chain, is managed responsibly; that you comply with our environmental, social, and economic standards.
 This covers much more than the trees themselves, among other things, it makes sure that local communities are respected, protects the habitats of endangered plant and animal species, and ensures workers are properly paid.

+{% include image.html name="-02" caption="Look for the logo before your next purchase" %}

 When you become certified, your product can carry an [FSC label](https://ic.fsc.org/en/for-business/business-benefits/fsc-labels).
 It is a trusted symbol that shows consumers and businesses that you are sustainably managing either your forest, by preserving it for future generations, or supply chain operations.
 It is public recognition of your responsibility.

 ### Why should you choose FSC certification?